Alignment, Persistence, Tracking - What it means on the Augmented Jobsite

 Persistence is important when you want to be able to do good location-based AR spontaneously, in an unplanned situation and location.
 Like on location at a jobsite, you’ll want to be able to begin the application anywhere and quickly and easily perform the task.
 Argyle allows you to do this on any BIM enabled jobsite.

-NEXT POST: Using AR on the jobsite.
+NEXT UP: Using AR on the jobsite.
 What are the use cases for AR and the jobsite and what is the workflow to accessing and using your jobsite holograms?